Parabolically induced unitary representations of the universal group U(F)^+ are C_0: Some properties of

-When $F$ is primitive but not $2$--transitive, the universal group $\G$ still enjoys some of the properties of closed, non-compact subgroups of $\Aut(\T)$ that act $2$--transitively on the boundary $\bd \T$.

-\begin{remark} As $F$ is primitive, given an edge $e' \in V(\T) $ at odd distance from $e$, one can construct a hyperbolic element in $\G$ translating $e$ to $e'$.
-Moreover, every hyperbolic element in $\G$ has even translation length. \end{remark}
+\begin{remark} As $F$ is primitive, given an edge $e' \in E(\T) $ at odd distance from $e$, one can construct, using the definition of $\G$, a hyperbolic element in $\G$ translating $e$ to $e'$.
+Moreover, every hyperbolic element in $\G$ has even translation length, as $\G$ has only type-preserving automorphisms. \end{remark}